fraank/yedit/README.md

-# yedit
+# yedit - the web editor

-The website editor for handling multiple static websites managed by jekyll.
+the web editor for handling multiple static website projects controlled by jekyll.

+## Key Features

+- multi-project - manage multiple websites, switch projects to develop and preview in ui
+- direct deploy - deploy to your cdn, over ftp / ssh
+- file driven - no database needed
+- 'take a away' - all data can be exported at any time
+- every feature available through web-interface

-## Principles for builing this package:
+## Principles for building this package:

 Keeping the things as easy as possible: